zhoub/com.unity.render-pipelines.universal/Documentation~/renderer-features/how-to-custom-effect-render-objects.md

 ## Example implementation

-This section assumes that you created a Scene as described in section [Example Scene and GameObjects](#example-objects).
+This section assumes that you created a scene as described in section [Example scene and GameObjects](#example-objects).

 The example implementation uses two Render Objects Renderer Features: one to draw parts of the character that are behind other GameObjects, and another one to draw the parts of the character that are in front of other GameObjects.